 To our knowledge, as of the date of this prospectus, a total of 3,200,768 preferred shares are held by three record holders in the United States, representing 1.0% of our total outstanding shares on an as-converted basis.
 Immediately prior to the completion of this offering, our ordinary shares will be re-designated as Class A ordinary shares and Class B ordinary shares.
-Holders of Class A ordinary shares are entitled to ten votes per share.
+Holders of Class A ordinary shares are entitled to one vote per share, while holders of Class B ordinary shares are entitled to ten votes per share.
 The ADSs that we issue in this offering will represent Class A ordinary shares.
-Immediately prior to the completion of this offering, 96,886,370 ordinary shares held by Gallant Future Holdings Limited will be re-designated as Class B ordinary shares and preferred shares that are issued and outstanding will be re-designated as Class A ordinary shares and preferred shares that are issued and outstanding will be re-designated as Class A ordinary shares and Class B ordinary shares and preferred shares that are issued and outstanding will be re-designated as Class A ordinary shares and Class B ordinary shares and preferred shares that are issued and outstanding will be re-designated as Class A ordinary shares and Class B ordinary shares and Preferred shares that are issued and outstanding will be re-designated as Class A ordinary shares and Class B ordinary shares.
+Immediately prior to the completion of this offering, 96,886,370 ordinary shares held by Gallant Future Holdings Limited will be re-designated as Class B ordinary shares on a one-for-one basis, and all of our remaining ordinary shares and preferred shares that are issued and outstanding will be re-designated as Class A ordinary shares on a one-for-one basis.
+See "Description of Share Capital-Ordinary Shares" for a more detailed description of our Class A ordinary shares and Class B ordinary shares.